-He started by talking with Carl Jackson, Ben Crenshaw’s longtime caddie at Augusta National, has caddied all 43 Masters that Crenshaw played in, and a few extra.
+He started by talking with Carl Jackson, Ben Crenshaw’s longtime caddie at Augusta National, who has caddied all 43 Masters that Crenshaw has played in, and a few extra.

 Then he sought out Crenshaw himself.
 The two-time Masters champion loves to teach younger players the finer points of the course.
 He loves it even more when the players he talks with does what he says.

 And finally, Spieth went to Jack Nicklaus, the six-time Masters champion and arguably the greatest player of all time.

 Combined, the trio represents more than 130 years of Masters experience.